bodrick/awesome/README.md

 *   [smeijer/unimported](https://github.com/smeijer/unimported) - Find and fix dangling files and unused dependencies in your JavaScript projects.
 *   [ahochsteger/gmail-processor](https://github.com/ahochsteger/gmail-processor) - Gmail Processor is an open-source project that automates the processing of Gmail messages and attachments using Google Apps Script and execute actions (e.g. store attachments in a GDrive folder, log information in a spreadsheet) depending on matching criteria.
 *   [open-telemetry/opentelemetry-demo](https://github.com/open-telemetry/opentelemetry-demo) - This repository contains the OpenTelemetry Astronomy Shop, a microservice-based distributed system intended to illustrate the implementation of OpenTelemetry in a near real-world environment.
-*   [containers/podman-desktop](https://github.com/containers/podman-desktop) - Podman Desktop - A graphical tool for developing on containers and Kubernetes
+*   [containers/podman-desktop](https://github.com/containers/podman-desktop) - Podman Desktop is the best free and open source tool to work with Containers and Kubernetes for developers.
+Get an intuitive and user-friendly interface to effortlessly build, manage, and deploy containers and Kubernetes — all from your desktop.
 *   [codesandbox/sandpack](https://github.com/codesandbox/sandpack) - A component toolkit for creating live-running code editing experiences, using the power of CodeSandbox.
 *   [pwa-builder/PWABuilder](https://github.com/pwa-builder/PWABuilder) - The simplest way to create progressive web apps across platforms and devices.
 Start here.
 This repo is home to several projects in the PWABuilder family of tools.
 *   [unjs/jiti](https://github.com/unjs/jiti) - Runtime Typescript and ESM support for Node.js